Metering service charge

 Daily metering service charges

-The charges for the current financial year are outlined below.
-They'll be applied based on the number of tariffs.
+The charges for 2021-22 are outlined below.
+They'll be applied based on the tariff.

-For further Meter Installation Services prices please refer to our latest Network Tariff Tables on our Pricing publications webpage.
+For further Meter Installation Services prices please refer to our latest Network Price List on our Pricing publications webpage.

 Meter installation charges